isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2758.md

 ---
-title: Quickbooks Online - QBA Simple
+title: EPOS Enhanced POS Version 2.0 - Package (Enhanced POS with Smart Inventory with Integration, Tablet)
 permalink: /productivity-solutions-grant/solutionrepo/solution2758
 ---

 ### Description

-Intuit Quickbooks Online is a cloud-based accounting solution that helps small businesses manage their accounting, incoming, expenses, payroll, and more
+EPOS provides a one-stop solution for SMEs in Retail, F&B and Services.
+With the widest range of third-party integrations and add-ons in Singapore, EPOS enables SMEs to easily manage all aspects of their business.
+- Simple and easy to use for cashiers.
+- Full-featured CRM
+- Powerful Promotions engine
+- Inventory management
+- Ecommerce integration
+- Accounting integration
+- E-payments, QR payment, credit card, NETS

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Quest_Business_Advisory_20210337_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_EPOS_Annex_3_28_Apr_2022_Part_78.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria